tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 ## End-to-end alternatives {#end-to-end}

-Deploying SNI encryption helps thwart most of the "unanticipated" SNI usages described in (#snileak), including censorship and pervasive surveillance.
-It also thwarts functions that are sometimes described as legitimate.
+Deploying SNI encryption helps thwart most of the unanticipated SNI usages described in (#snileak), including censorship and pervasive surveillance.
+It will break or reduce the efficacy of the operational practices and techniques implemented in middle-boxes as described in (#snileak).
 Most of these functions can, however, be realized by other means.
 For example, some DNS service providers offer customers the provision to "opt in" filtering services for parental control and phishing protection.
 Per-stream QoS could be provided by